NilaiVemula/retro-zoom-vandy-hacks-2020/presentation_outline.md

 - google api
   - emotion analysis
   - object detection
+- plotly and dash for data analysis reports
+- matplotlib and tkinter for the classroom group sentiment

 ## Challenges I ran into
-- multithreading to speed up API requests
+- dropping frames -> multithreading to speed up API requests
 - image processing with opencv

 ## Accomplishments that I'm proud of

 - virtual webcam
 - pixel art
+- making my first GUI in Python

 ## What I learned
 - learned python